 By Barbara Schuette on September 22, 2021

 Who’s ready to take their practice to the next level?
 Are you a runner, walker, biker, or do you sit at a desk all day?
 Want to learn more about feeling better? 🧘♀️

 Then workshops are your answer! 🤩

 Attending a workshop is an opportunity to bring information and insight to your practice.
 It is a chance to put greater thought and self awareness of the body parts we use into each posture.
 You will have the chance to ask questions and discuss any yoga topics that are important to you.

 Attending a workshop is a great way to energize your practice and find new inspiration for your time on the mat!
 Let's rekindle our passion for yoga together!

-Bring your yoga mat and yoga mat towel—be prepared to participate and sweat! 💦
+Bring your yoga mat and yoga mat towel—be prepared to participate and get a great stretch + workout!

-See “Events” in the Lotus Room Yoga Facebook group for more details and reserve your place today!
+See “Events” in the Lotus Room Yoga Facebook group for more details and reserve your space today!

 We would love to save space for you on your mat 🧡

 By Barbara Schuette on September 20, 2021